redevill/ngx-spinner-svc/projects/ngx-spinner-svc/README.md

 ## Publishing

 After building your library with `ng build ngx-spinner-svc`, go to the dist folder `cd dist/ngx-spinner-svc` and run `npm publish`.
+Make sure that you have incremented the version number in the package.json under the projects/ngx-spinner-svc folder You will also need to "Login" with npm login (before publish will work), follow the prompts to give the npm credentials (site npmjs.com) either redevill or dprzysucha and pwd and email (per npmjs account)

 ## Running unit tests